mrezn/FedSeC/README.md

 ## <font face="Consolas">1 Introduce</font>

-<font face="Consolas">This repository records the algorithm for federated average.
+<font face="Consolas">This repository records the algorithm for FedSecure method.

-The implementation is pytorch.</font>
+The implementation is python on Cifar10 and Mnist datasets.</font>